japila-books/apache-spark-internals/docs/metrics/MetricsSystem.md

 `registerSource` [creates an identifier](#buildRegistryName) for the metrics source and registers it with the [MetricRegistry](#registry).

-`registerSource` uses Metrics' [MetricRegistry.register](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/MetricRegistry.html#register-java.lang.String-T-) to register a metrics source under a given name.
+`registerSource` registers the metrics source under a given name.

 `registerSource` prints out the following INFO message to the logs when registering a name more than once: